Skip to content

 Here, you’ll be able to see your overall account metrics, such as your total followers and how many people have viewed your profile within a set timeframe.
 You’ll also see a breakdown of individual post metrics, including likes, comments, shares, and saves.

-The tool also makes it easy to create custom reports to showcase your results to your boss and share insights with your team.
+The tool also makes it easy to create in-depth custom reports to showcase your results to your boss and share insights with your team.

 • Reach